 Here's my bowl making process:

 Shellac is a food-grade finish that I'm sure you've consumed at one time or another because it's used in the food industry as well.
-It's a natural finish made from insects, and this nature-nut loves it!
+It's a natural finish made from cocoons of the Laq bug, and this nature-nut loves it!

 If you're not satisfied with your purchase for any reason, please contact us for a refund or replacement.
 Our only goal is to make you happy.